-- Work with a CLT to discuss opportunities in Albany and need for financial support. - Determine how the City can support a CLT's efforts in Albany, depending on available resources, revenue sources, etc. - Provide on-going support through development/rehabilitation grants, homeownership grants/loans, donation of City-owned land, and/or an annual funding set-aside.
+- 1. Work with a CLT to discuss opportunities in Albany and need for financial - 2.
+Determine how the City can support a CLT's efforts in Albany, depending on available resources, revenue sources, etc. - 3.
+Provide on-going support through development/rehabilitation grants, homeownership grants/loans, donation of City-owned land, and/or an annual funding set-aside.